18F/dev-environment/index.md

 ##<a name="automation"></a> Automation
 Automation brings several advantages to your development environment.
 Some of these are:

-* It increases speed and reduces the likelyhood of an error.
+* It increases speed and reduces the likelihood of an error.
 * Automated processes can be tested, just like the code that is written by developers.
 * It can be version controlled.
 Each change is recorded in the version control along with comments as to why that change needed to happen; with manual steps there is no such history.
 * It lets testers and developers spend more time on adding or fixing functionality instead of monotonous tasks.